 Melanie Bruce is a marketing professor and entrepreneur who works with PhD’s and sustainable businesses in her sidehustles

-Melanie Bruce wears many hats as a marketing professor and as an entrepreneur with multiple businesses.
-In the final academic interview of 2019, we chat about why that balance works well for Melanie, who says, “the research that I’m doing, the up-to-date knowledge that I’m gaining, that I’m keeping up-to-date from my academic position, that helps me be a better entrepreneur.”
+Melanie Bruce, PhD wears many hats as a marketing professor and as an entrepreneur with multiple businesses.
+Melanie says the balance works well for her: “the research that I’m doing, the up-to-date knowledge that I’m gaining, that I’m keeping up-to-date from my academic position, that helps me be a better entrepreneur.”

 Thank you so much for joining me for this season of The Social Academic.
 12 interviews and 13 articles, it’s been an amazing year.
 And, I’m so excited for next season.